taraniselsu/TacFuelBalancer/Readme.txt

 * Lock a part, so that none of the resource will be transferred into or out of the part.

-Note that it can transfer any resource that uses the "pump" resource transfer mode, including liquid fuel, oxidizer, electric charge, kethane, and RCS fuel; but not resources such as solid rocket fuel.
+Note that it can transfer any resource that uses the "pump" resource transfer mode, including liquid fuel, oxidizer, electric charge, Kethane, and RCS fuel; but not resources such as solid rocket fuel.

 This system does not consume power itself, but the vessel is required to have power and